simulationpoint/-cloud.DevOps-capstone.project/README.md

 ## Summary

 * The challenge was Jenkins crashed for no reason after some plugin install
-* Cloud implementation was great but, `they milk you` !
+* Cloud implementation was great but, `they milk you a lot` !
 * brew uninstall jenkins --force | temporary work and CRASHED AGAIN !!
 * brew cleanup
 * Result